Heliwrenaid/ML-network-embeddings/README.md

 - SDNE
 - Struc2Vec

-### collab_main.ipynb
+### link_type_prediction.ipynb
-This is a simple neural network model using network embeddings created with Node2Vec or DeepWalk (depending on file configuration) for link prediction.
-To use Node2Vec uncomment line _X_embed = node2vec_get_embeddings(X)_ and comment out _X_embed = deepwalk_get_embeddings(X)_.
-To use DeepWalk instead reverse the previous steps.
+This is a simple neural network model using network embeddings created with Node2Vec or DeepWalk for prediction of link type between AS systems.

 ### embedding_length_vs_model_acc.ipynb
-This file is _collab_main.ipynb_ execution in a loop with different embedding vector sizes for each loop.
-It is used to examine how embedding vector size impacts link prediction.
+This file is _link_type_prediction.ipynb_ execution in a loop with different embedding vector sizes for each loop.
+It is used to examine how embedding vector size impacts prediction of link types.

 ## How to run